vectordotdev/vector/rfcs/2020-05-25-more-usable-logevents.md

 Differences are:

-- `Event` uses a `BTreeMap` , where `serde_json`'s `Map` type is only `BTreeMap` when the `preserve_order` feature flag is turned off.
-We do not enable this, feature, so they are equivalent.
-- A `Bytes` type in our `Value` type exists because `serde_json::value::Value` and most JSON implementations support this type through the `String` type, which isn't ideal for applying `Bytes` related functions on.
+- A `Bytes` type in our `Value` type exists because `serde_json::value::Value` and most JSON implementations support this type through the `String` type, which isn't ideal for applying `Bytes` related functions to.
 We hold this special `Bytes` variant to support better in-pipeline processing for Vector.
 - Our `Value` type lacks a `String` variant, using the `Bytes` variant instead, preventing us from having optimized `String` operations.
 - A `Timestamp` type in our `Value` type exists for largely the same reason the `Bytes` variant exists: Optimize in-pipeline processing.
-- A `Float` and `Integer` type exist where `serde_json::value::Value::Number` exists also exist for optimizing in-pipeline processing.
+- Separate `Float` and `Integer` type exist whereas `serde_json::value::Value::Number`, also for optimizing in-pipeline processing.

 ### `LogEvent` API Functionality of Note